edeneault/SB-Capstone-2/README.md

 - react-bootstrap for styling
 - redux, react-redux for global state management
 - jwt we tokens/bcrypt for authentification - custom middleware to protect routes
-- react-helmet for SEO friendly meta data
+- react-helmet for meta data
 - toast for dynamic messaging

 **API**